The Micro Sprite is a superb 2-wheel kick scooter for adventurous tweens, teens – and even adults!

 Recommended age: 8 years and older

-As we expected with the Micro Kickboard brand, the engineering and construction are solid, in a class by themselves.
+As we expected with the Micro Kickboard brand, the engineering and construction are solid, in a class of their own.

-Handlebars + Grips: The grips are a comfortable foam with tough plastic plugs on ends (useful when inevitably children will dash the scooter to the ground).
-If worn or a new color is desired, the grips come in 25 vibrant colors.
+Handlebars + grips: The grips are made from a comfortable foam with tough, plastic plugs on the ends (useful when children inevitably dash the scooter to the ground).
+If worn out, or a new color is desired, grips come in 25 vibrant colors.

 Stem (upright bar): The upright stem of the handle is adjustable up to 34″ (37″ above ground level).
-The mechanism is easy-to-use and children themselves can easily make the adjustment.
-(This is ideal if multiple children of different heights are sharing.)
+The mechanism is easy to use, with children themselves making the simple adjustment (ideal if kids of different heights are sharing.)

 Deck (foot platform): The riding area of the deck is 3 inches above the ground and measures an ample 13.5″ x4″.
-This is smaller than some but perfectly comfortable for remotely confident riders.
+This is smaller than some but perfectly comfortable for most riders.

-Wheels: 100mm polyurethane.
-It’s fast and quiet but won’t do off-road.
+Wheels: 100mm. polyurethane.
+Fast and quiet but won’t do off-road.

 Brake: Classic scooter brake.
-Simple design, nice, and big.
-Our tester agreed that “the brake really works”.
-(Always good to know!)
+Simple design, nice and big.
+Our tester confirmed that the brake ‘really works’, (always good to know!)